What is a Mastermind Group?

 - Read the article: How Many Members Should be in a Mastermind Group?

-copyright © 2004, by Karyn Greenstreet.
+copyright (c) 2004 Karyn Greenstreet.
 All rights reserved.

 Speed Up Growth: Start a Mastermind Group

-Come learn how starting a mastermind group enhances your personal and professional life.
-And don't forget: You can facilitate mastermind groups for your customers as an added value to them and a revenue stream for you.
+And remember: You can facilitate mastermind groups for your clients as an added value to them and a revenue stream for you.

 You will learn: